qferre/atypeak/README.md

 # atyPeak

 This repository presents a tool for correlating peaks (BED file regions) from multiple datasets using convolutional autoencoders for k-dimensional tensors.

-The code is written in Keras.

-We use it on ChIP-Seq peaks from ReMap.
 We present a stacked multiview approach with a comparatively shallow network.

-Please see the paper for more details.
+The code is written in Keras ; the data used here are ChIP-Seq peaks from ReMap.